dorianinc/Render-Project-Helper/README.md

 ## Note

-I recommend keeping the project in one location and simply save the terminal commands.
+I recommend keeping the project in one location and simply saving the terminal command to run it.
 This way, you can quickly run it whenever you open the terminal again.